JennyBloemen/RegEx/gist-template.md

 ### The OR Operator

-    The "OR" Operator is designated by using the pipe character | which separates chaharaters contained within each (....) group.
+    The "OR" Operator is designated by using the pipe character | which separates characters contained within each (....) group.
 Our matching email regex is not using any OR operators.

 ### Flags

     There are six regular expression flags in java script; i, g, m, u, and y.
-Each flags affects teh search and this regular epression is not using any flags.
+Each flags affects the search and this regular expression is not using any flags.

 ### Character Escapes